sakilmurad/edafternew/docs/seller-profile/vendor-assessment/assessment-exemption-documents.md

 **Documents should be certified by any two Directors/ Authorized Signatory/Company Secretary**.

-All these documents should be uploaded before applying Vendor Assessment Exemption.
+All these documents should be uploaded before applying to Vendor Assessment Exemption.

 Follow [this tutorial](/docs/seller-profile/vendor-assessment/assessment-exemption) to apply for vendor assessment exemption.